OndrejMottl/VegVault/website/database_structure/_01_Description_of_VegVault.md

 # Section I: Description of VegVault

-**VegVault** is a SQLite interdisciplinary database linking plot-based vegetation data with functional traits and climate.
+**VegVault** is a SQLite interdisciplinary database linking global paleo-, and neo-vegetation data with functional traits and abiotic drivers .

-Vault integrates data from multiple well-established sources to provide a comprehensive view of vegetation dynamics.
-By organizing data into clearly defined types and providing comprehensive referencing, VegVault supports detailed and high-quality ecological research.
+**VegVault** integrates data from multiple well-established sources to provide a comprehensive view of vegetation dynamics.
+By organizing data into clearly defined types and providing comprehensive referencing, **VegVault** supports detailed and high-quality ecological research.
 This structured approach ensures that data are accessible, reliable, traceable, and facilitate a wide range of analyses and applications across disciplines.

-VegVault is organized into several sections to systematically manage the varying datasets it integrates.
+**VegVault** is organized into several sections to systematically manage the varying datasets it integrates.
 The main structure is the `Dataset`, which serves as the cornerstone of the database structure. `Datasets` are composed of `Samples`, representing individual data points within each dataset.
 Each `Dataset` will only contain several `Samples` if